 With so many instances of Windows Server 2003 out there, many companies will be asking themselves what kind of support they can expect to receive after this date.
 And the answer, quite frankly is none.

-Dublin, information pills Wednesday, sickness 7th January 2015: Leading cloud computing and IT services provider, MJ Flood Technology today announced a €1.2 million IT infrastructure refresh and associated managed services contract with NUI, Galway
+Dublin, Wednesday, 7th January 2015: Leading cloud computing and IT services provider, MJ Flood Technology today announced a €1.2 million IT infrastructure refresh and associated managed services contract with NUI, Galway

 Under the terms of the contract, MJ Flood Technology will perform a full compute, server and storage refresh at NUI Galway’s primary data centre with automatic failover to a secondary on-campus facility for resilient redundancy.